-- Offense will Start on the 40-yard line.
+- Offense starts on the 40-yard line.

 - QB will have 4.0 seconds to throw.
 Refs will 3-chop and the 4th chop is the whistle.
+(Stopwatch may be used for verification.)
+The four second clock starts on the snap of the ball.

 - Each team will have one blitz per game (including overtime).
 HEAD REFEREE & FIELD GENERAL WILL TRACK.